 Importance of Website Optimization

 Website Optimization is something often neglected by website owners as well as new web design & development professionals.
-After you design a responsive retina ready website using all the latest web standards, the next step is to consider speed.
-Research has shown decrease in sales or visitor conversion being linked to speed of the website.
+After you design a responsive retina-ready website using all the latest web standards, the next step is to consider speed.
+Research has shown a decrease in sales or visitor conversion being linked to speed of the website.

 Creating a beautiful and usable site creates a good impression, but its speed that will ultimately help your customer to make a sale or read the information you want them to read quicker.
 For lager sites, optimized website would require less server resources which eventually means less server cost.
 Google had announced that it considers website speed when determining the ranking of a website in its search engine results and include the speed data in the Google Webmaster tools.
 Optimizing website based on factors suggested by top search engines will also help you getting better search engine rankings.